boholder/puntgun/docs/docs/configuration/tool-configuration.md

 You can [search](https://github.com/search?q=%22settings.get%22+%22plans%22+repo%3Aboholder%2Fpuntgun+in%3Afile&type=code)
 how particular configuration is used in source code if you are interested.

-## Setting Via Environment Variable
+## Setting via Environment Variable

 You can set the tool configurations via [setting environment variables](https://www.dynaconf.com/envvars/), with the prefix `BULLET_` followed by upper case of the name,